Historian: Ancient historians

 In the 19th century, scholars used to study ancient Greek and Roman historians to see how generally reliable they were.
 In recent decades, however, scholars have focused more on the constructions, genres, and meanings that ancient historians sought to convey to their audiences.
 History is always written with contemporary concerns and ancient historians wrote their histories in response to the needs of their times.
 Out of thousands of Greek and Roman historians, only the tiniest fraction's works survive and it is out of this small pool that ancient historians and ancient historiography are analyzed today.
 Modern historians of the ancient world have to deal with diverse types of evidence, which are debated more today than in the 19th century due to innovations in the field.

 Ancient historians were very different from modern historians in terms of goals, documentation, sources, and methods.
 For instance, chronological systems were not widely used, their sources were often absorbed (traceability of such sources usually disappeared), and the goal of an ancient work was often to create political or military paradigms.
 It was only after the emergence of Christianity that philosophies of history grew in prominence due to the destiny of man from the Christian account.
 Epics such as Homer's works were used by historians and considered history even by Thucydides.
-Ancient orators like Cicero stated that their historiographical narrative was divded into 3 divisions: history, argument, and fable.
+Ancient orators like Cicero stated that their historiographical narrative was divided into 3 divisions: history, argument, and fable.